Esri/arcgis-pro-sdk-community-samples/Framework/Shortcuts/ReadMe.md

  1. In Visual Studio click the Build menu.
 Then select Build Solution.
  1. Click Start button to open ArcGIS Pro.
  1. ArcGIS Pro will open.
  1. Press `h` to invoke the Accelerator command.
-A Message will appear.
+A message will appear.
  1. Open a map view.
  1. Press `k` to invoke a shortcut targeting the map view.
  1. With the map view still activated, press `Shift + j` to trigger a shortcut that opens a Sample DockPane.